Water Discharge Activities

-- Flushing activities will take place intermittently during the month of July in the northeast area of the District.
-During these activities, customers may see water running between San Bernardino Street and State Street, and between Central Avenue and Benson Avenue.
-The water flushed from these activities will be captured at the Brooks Basin and will percolate back into the water table.
+- Flushing activities will take place intermittently during the month of July in the District's service area.
+The water flushed from these activities will be captured at various settling basins and will percolate back into the water table.

 Occasionally the District is required to release water onto surface streets from a groundwater well or through fire hydrants.

 This water is not being wasted!
 These activities are required and ensure the District provides our customers with the highest quality water.

 The District monitors the amount of water used in these activities.
 Whenever possible, the water is directed into storm drains and captured in catch basins which return the water to the groundwater aquifer for future use.

 At times, the District is required to discharge a large amount of water from a groundwater well onto surface streets for water quality purposes.
 Such discharges may occur at varying times and for extended periods.

 All efforts are made to minimize any impact to residents and businesses.
 Posted signs (pictured here) inform the public about this activity, and local public works, public safety and fire officials are notified.